Pl0p/Modular_Synth/List_by_function.md

  - [VC-LFO](https://www.yusynth.net/Modular/EN/LFO/index.html) : I designed a VC-LFO that can be implemented into two variants.
 In fact these use the same PCB but some part of it is either used or not
  - [Quadrature VC-LFO](https://www.yusynth.net/Modular/EN/QUAD-LFO/index.html) : Basically, it is a sinewave LFO with four outputs which are running at the same rate but are phase shifted by increment of 90°
  - [the LFO](https://syinsi.com/projects/building-the-lfo/) : Syinsi
+ - [Pseudorandom LFO](http://familjenronnberg.se/~niklas/diy/eurorack/prlfo/) : This is a neat module for random (or at least pseudorandom) control voltages
+ - [LFO](http://familjenronnberg.se/~niklas/diy/eurorack/lfo/) : It's a low frequency oscillator (LFO) that gives square and triangle out.
+There are three controls

 # FILTER
  - [Ripples](http://mutable-instruments.net/modules/ripples): Liquid 2-pole BP, 2-pole LP and 4-pole LP filter